ethus3h/personal/work/Fall 2018/NMD498/Assignment 5/2018m09d24-Assignment 5: Text-Based Proposal.md

 ### Embedding (YouTube)

-This is no longer necessary with the availabilty of HTML5 video.
+This is no longer necessary with the availability of HTML5 video.

 ### Linking in comments (YouTube)